library-pals/metadata-post-action/README.md

   workflow_dispatch:
     inputs:
       post-title:
-        description: Title of the post
+        description: The title of the post.
+This can be set as an action input or workflow input.
       start-end:
-        description: Start date of the post (when to start collecting data).
-Use the format YYYY-MM-DD.
+        description: The start date for the post.
+The format is `YYYY-MM-DD`.
+This can be set as an action input or workflow input.
       end-date:
-        description: End date of the post (when to stop collecting data and the date of the post).
-Use the format YYYY-MM-DD.
+        description: The end date for the post.
+The format is `YYYY-MM-DD`.
+This can be set as an action input or workflow input.

 jobs:
   metadata-post: